Configuration#

 Warning

 S3 service must be publicly accessible (so users can download documents and export templates or locales).
-Also, bucket must be created otherwise documents cannot be created and documet tempates / locales imported.
+Also, bucket must be created otherwise documents cannot be created and document templates / locales imported.

 Mail#